cs4241-20a/a1-gettingstarted/README.md

 This project shows ...

 ## Technical Achievements
-- **Styled page with CSS**: Added rules for the p, li, and a selectors...
+- **Styled page with CSS**:
+1.)
+Added class for div elements that hold page content 2.)
+Added class for h1 elements that are titles
+3.)
+Added h2 class for h2 elements that are headers
+- **Experiment with other HTML tags**:
+1.)
+Addtional tags used include: <div>, <br>, <h3>, <script>, and <link>
+- **Add a simple Javascript animation**:
+1.)
+Added a simple "bounce" animation when the user mouses over a content pane.
+    The source for this animation is located in the script.js file.

 ### Design Achievements
+- **Create a color palette from color.adobe.com**: I used a monochromatic color pallete generated on the color.adobe.com site.
+The screenshot is included (webware_color_palette.png)
-- **Used the Roboto Font from Google Fonts**: I used Roboto as the font for the primary copy text in my site.
+- **Used the Oswald Font from Google Fonts**: I used changed the fond to Oswald, one of the fonts found on the google fonts site.